JamesArmer/secure-privacy-tech-test/README.md

 ### Unit Tests

-The xUnit tests are held within a separate project at the root level of the repository in the `Tests` folder.
+The xUnit tests for the binary string evaluator are held within a separate project at the root level of the repository in the `Tests` folder.